 Anaesthetic costs for upper eyelid surgery

 If you are having your operation in the Private hospital under a general anaesthetic, then you will need to pay these charges.
-You will get a small amount back from medicare and if you have a health fund you will get a bit more back.
+Qualifying individuals may get a small amount back from medicare and if you have a health fund you will get a bit more back.

 Surgeons fee for upper eyelid surgery

-If you have a health fund then you will get some money back for your surgeon’s fee.
+If you have a health fund then you may get some money back for your surgeon’s fee.

 Total fee for blepharoplasty or upper eyelid operation